 Another indicator that the middle class is shrinking is changes in the share of jobs that are low-, middle-, or high-paid.
 The next graph shows that, across a wide range of countries, high- and low-paying jobs are on the rise, but middle-paying jobs are on the decline.
 So, middle income jobs are disappearing, but there are more of both high- and low-income jobs.

 Hart-Landsberg suggests that the reason for this shift in the economy involves the globalization of production.
-For more, visit Reports from the Economic Front.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
-You can follow her on Twitter and Facebook.
+For more, visit Reports from the Economic Front.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.